MW 8x1.5 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the mass as well as the shape of neodymium magnets in our magnetic calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through form on the contact page.
+You can check the lifting capacity as well as the shape of magnet in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.